frankgrimy/gromacs-martini3/README.md

 ## Recommended usage

 Create a folder named _workdir_ and place all the needed files there.
-Change directory to _workdir_ and then you should be able to run `martinize2` and `gmx` commands from there.
+Change directory to _workdir_ and then you should be able to run `martinize2`, `insane` and `gmx` commands from there.

 ## Notes

 - If you exited the shell after configuring the environment and want to resume your work, you can reactivate the Python virtual environment by running `source .venv/bin/activate` inside the repository root, instead of re-running the configuration script.
 - The Martini 3 force field will be installed in the `share/gromacs/top` directory of the repository that is created by the script, and the `GMXLIB` environment variable will be set to this path.
 If you want to use other force fields remember to set the `GMXLIB` variable accordingly, or unset it to revert to the default GROMACS force fields.